-Three years ago I enrolled in my first coaching program called The Strategic Coach, a program dedicated to help entrepreneurs achieve exponential growth.
+Three years ago, I enrolled in my first coaching program called The Strategic Coach, a program dedicated to helping entrepreneurs achieve exponential growth.

 I plan on writing future blog posts sharing what I’ve learned from the program and how I’ve benefited from it.

 My hope is that you’ll also gain some key takeaways that you can apply to your own life.

 Each quarter, I spend a full day with other like-minded entrepreneurs in a classroom-like setting, going over the material for that day.

 Before we get started, we celebrate our “wins” for the previous quarter, helping us recognize everything we’ve accomplished in the past 90 days.